 Updated by ricardovsilva (Ricardo Silva) over 2 years ago

 foo = 'aaa' bar = foo bar = bar + 'ccc' #here references of foo doesn't changes puts foo #aaa pubs bar #aaaccc

 As I can see, ruby only for string as reference when I call string methods, like:

 foo = 'abc' bar = foo bar.reverse! puts foo #cba puts bar #cba

 Is that correct?

-Updated by dsferreira (Daniel Ferreira) almost 2 years ago
+Updated by dsferreira (Daniel Ferreira) over 2 years ago

 I advise you to put this “issues” you find as questions in ruby talk before opening ruby core bugs.